jsimms22/Beowulf-Pi-Cluster-Build/README.md

 Either is fine, the most recent MPICH is probably closer to the most current MPI Standard.
 OpenMPI is a more generalized implementation approach.
 Both use the same naming convention for the header files, and Bash scripts for compiling and running MPI apps.

 For my guide I used OpenMPI.
-## Cluster Specifications Used for this Guide:
+## Cluster Specifications Used for This Guide:

 - 4 x Raspberry Pi 4s (quad-core, 2Gb RAM) with POE+ Hat, 64Gb SD Card
 - POE+ capable networking switch (or 4 x dedicated power supplies)
 - Ubuntu 22.04 LTS
-## Step 1: Flash SD Cards
+## Step 1: Flash the SD Cards

 Download the raspbian image loader from: https://www.raspberrypi.com/software/